speedment/speedment/README.md

 ```

 ### Many-to-many
-Construct a Map with all Actors and their corresponding Films:
+Construct a Map with all Actors and the corresponding Films they have acted in:
 ```java
 Map<Actor, List<Film>> filmographies = filmActors.stream()
     .collect(